-In some cases in which a diagnosis is in doubt, affected individuals may undergo a test such as magnetic resonance imaging (MRI) to rule out other conditions.
+When the diagnosis is in doubt, affected individuals may undergo a test such as magnetic resonance imaging (MRI) to rule out other conditions.
 An MRI uses a magnetic field and radio waves to produce cross-sectional images of particular organs and bodily tissues such as in the brain or ear.

 In some cases, a physician may use a test called a videonystagmography (VNG) or videonystagmography (VNG), which records the voluntary and involuntary movements of the eyes.
 During this exam, electrodes are placed around the eyes (ENG) or goggles with cameras are placed over the eyes (VNG).
 Both techniques record eye movements following different stimuli such as staring at a light, moving the head to different positions, and stimulating the inner ear and nearby tissue, usually by cold or warm water (or air).
 The information can then be analyzed by a computer and this can determine if there is a disturbance in the normal functioning of the inner ear balance.